nchaulet/blog/data/posts/2018-12-21-first-impressions-github-actions.md

 The result is here [My first github action](https://github.com/nchaulet/github-action-gh-pages)

-And this blog is now deployed using github actions. ([see workflow](https://github.com/nchaulet/blog/blob/master/.github/main.workflow)).
+And this blog is now deployed using github actions ([see workflow](https://github.com/nchaulet/blog/blob/master/.github/main.workflow)).